TalentWorks/talentjs/README.md

 # TalentJS
 REST API server for talent clients

+*The TalentJS API project is still on an early and immature state.
+Therefore, the interface exposed by the API will evolve.
+Expect frequent changes that, in some cases, will break existing code.*

 ## Authentication
 Some API calls require clients to provide authentication using HTTP Basic authentication.